A link model approach to identify congestion hotspots

-The most distinct feature we see in the link model for $\rho=1$ is the presence of low-congested links connected to nodes that appear heavily congested in the node model.
+Still, there are many low-congested links connected to nodes that appear heavily congested in the node model.
 The fact that the congestion of a node affects all the incoming links allows the link model with degree normalization to outperform it for high congestion levels.
-Finally, in the model normalized by betweenness (\textbf{d,h} ), we observe that the congestion level of the links sharing destination junction is much more similar than in the other approaches since capacity has been adjusted to the flow of vehicles.
+Finally, in the model normalized by betweenness (\textbf{d}), we observe that the congestion level of the links sharing destination junction is much more similar than in the other approaches since capacity has been adjusted to the flow of vehicles.
 However, that only happens before the congestion onset since the block of links affects the effective flow of vehicles.